SonicwaveNL/Moonlet/README.md

 ### Return

-When declaring or calling a function it's a must to return a created result, caused by this declared/called funtion.
+When declaring or calling a function it's a must to return a created result, caused by this declared/called function.
 The return statement could be either: a value created within the function, another call from a different function, or calling the function again recursively.

 `=> <value|call>`